Menu Close

 One day, in his senior year, a fellow fourth stringer asked him, “What are you going to do in life?”

-Sutton thought for a second and said, “I’m going to be a writer.
+Sutton thought for a second then said, “I’m going to be a writer.
 I’m going to let the whole world know what it feels like for a fourth string football player to be treated like cannon fodder.”

 Ever since his Coast Guard days in Alameda, Sutton had always wanted to live in San Francisco.
 He finally made the move in 1977.
 Within a span of four years, he met Joan Bransten, married her, and they had a son Raymond.
 After his son’s birth in 1981, writing took a backseat to supporting his family, and so he returned to teaching full-time.

 Sutton taught until he contracted asthma in 1984.
 He took his doctor’s advice and quit teaching due to the stress it caused him.
 He quickly landed a job as a sales rep for a costume jewelry company and within six months his asthma faded away.
-Although he was earning twice as much as a salesman than he did as a teacher, selling costume jewelry didn’t offer much meaning to his life.
+Although he was earning twice as much as a salesman than as a teacher, selling costume jewelry didn’t offer much meaning to his life.
 The only thing that mattered was to get back to writing.
 But how was he going to support a family when all he had earned in fifteen years as a writer was $4000?
 In his fourth year of jewelry sales, Sutton hit upon the idea to compile a book of quotations on all aspects of health and, most importantly, to categorize those quotations.
 His idea caught a publisher’s eye and Words of Wellness: A Treasury of Quotations for Well-Being was released in 1991.
 It was the success of that book that gave him a chance to become a full-time writer again.
 Sutton has published many books since.
 His last printed book was launched in 2019: In the Time of My Life: Selected Writings, a compilation of chapters and stories extracted from three novels, three story collections, a book about the San Francisco Giants winning three World Series titles, and a memoir of his 30-year relationship with his son Raymond.

-The last eleven books Sutton has produced spring from the yearly journals he began writing in 1970.
-The Journals cover the years 1970-1972, 1990, 1993, 1994, 2000, 2001, 2008, 2010, 2015, 2020, and 2021.
-It’s a fascinating and captivating way to find out what was going on in a writer’s mind, a husband and father’s mind, a former athlete and sports fan’s mind, a lover of democracy’s mind, as well as what was going on in our country.
-The eleven journals are e-books that you can read for free in the POSTINGS category of this website.
+The last fourteen books Sutton has produced spring from the yearly journals he began writing in 1970.
+They cover the years 1970-1972, 1980, 1984, 1990, 1993, 1994, 2000, 2001, 2008, 2010, 2014, 2015, 2020, and 2021.
+It’s a fascinating and captivating way to find out what was going on in a writer’s mind, a husband and father’s mind, a former athlete’s mind, a sports fan’s mind, a lover of democracy’s mind, as well as what was going on in our country.
+The fourteen journals are e-books that you can read for FREE in the POSTINGS category of this website.

 Sutton never forgot what he told his Oregon teammate about being treated like cannon fodder.
 “The Fourth Stringer” was published many years ago in his story collection The Immortal Mouth and Other Stories and is now included in his latest print book, In the Time of My Life: Selected Writings.